• Add description, images, menus and links to your mega menu

 4. Nutrient deficiency

-If you have your plant for more than one year and have not used any plant food, your plant might be struggling with a lack of nutrients.
+If you have had your plant for more than one year and have not used any plant food, your plant might be struggling with a lack of nutrients.
 We offer amazing plant food full of nutrients and very gentle on the plant’s roots.

 5. Lack of light or air circulation